Discover the best views in New Zealand and build an itinerary filled with the most incredible sights.

 New Chums Beach Lookout, Coromandel

 With one of the world’s top 10 beaches an easy drive from many key cities in the North Island, New Chums Beach is well worth a visit.
-What’s more, it comes complete with one of the best lookouts in the country.
+As one of the best beaches in Coromandel, it comes complete with one of the best lookouts in the country.

 Secluded, out-of-this-world beautiful and still relatively off the well-worn tourist trail, this is a real New Zealand must-do.

 The New Chums Beach lookout is accessible by foot only, but it is an easy walk over mostly flat terrain.
-It’s only when you get to the end that you’ll need to climb for approximately 10 minutes and we assure you, it is well worth the effort.
+It’s only when you get to the end that you’ll need to climb for approximately 10 minutes, and we assure you, it is well worth the effort because this feat is one of the most amazing things to do in the Coromandel.

 Once at the top of the lookout, you will enjoy superb views over the pristine beach below (which coincidentally is a fantastic swimming beach and should be your next stop after the lookout).